 United Methodist Church (UMC)

 The University Senate of the UMC reviews and approves theological schools for the education of persons preparing for United Methodist ordination.
-Luther Seminary is listed among approved seminaries.
+Luther was last approved in 2010 and will again complete the process in 2014.

 Luther Seminary conducts its operations in compliance with all applicable state and federal laws and regulations:

-As a non-profit educational organization LS follows federal, state and local laws in several broad categories:
+As a non-profit educational organization Luther Seminary follows federal, state and local laws in several broad categories:

-- In relationship to students: Financial Aid, FERPA, ADA, MN state health laws
+- In relationship to students: Financial Aid, FERPA, ADA, Minn. state health laws

 - Academics: textbook, copyright, many sections in Title IV

-- Facilities: Inspections and licenses from local authorities (State of MN, City of St. Paul, Ramsey County) in relation to fire, health, safety and food handling
+- Facilities: Inspections and licenses from local authorities (State of Minn., City of St. Paul, Ramsey County) in relation to fire, health, safety and food handling

 - Development and fund raising

-- Tax-exempt status (federal and state of MN)
+- Tax-exempt status (federal and state of Minn.)

 Enrolled and prospective students can request a copy of the accreditation reports that includes documentation of the above mentioned commitments, by the Director of Institutional Effectiveness, Andy Keck at email@example.com.